jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience laughter]

 Don't do it!
-Right?
 Don't do this stuff.
-I mean, we have got objects.
-Objects were made to, like, encapsulate IO devices, so there is a screen, but I cannot, like, touch the screen, so I have the object.
-Right?
+We have got objects.
+Objects were made to encapsulate IO devices, so there is a screen, but I cannot touch the screen, so I have the object.
 There is a mouse.
 I cannot touch the mouse, so there is an object.
-Right?
 That is all they are good for.
 They were never supposed to be applied to information.
 And we apply them to information.
 That is just wrong.
 It is wrong.

 But I can now say it is wrong for a reason.
 It is wrong because it is complex.
 In particular, it ruins your ability to build generic data